kesfrance/Attendance-Marker/README.md

 ##More to dos
 After creating a meeting the cordinator would be able to invite the members to supplier their personal details by themselves

-Once they submit the details they will be added to the meeting participants on the app.
+Once they submit their details they will be added to the meeting participants on the app.

 When a cordinator opens the app, he can only see the members or partcipants in the group he has authored.

 There is a summary page, at the moment, that the cordinators can view details of members attending their meetings and even do some anlytics on the participants in the meeting.

-Once they recieve your invitation, they will be able to provide enough details about themselves that will directly go into your database.
+And more...features to come.